BC Šiauliai: BBL champions (2013–2016)

 Following the three completely dry seasons, BC Šiauliai started expanding their trophies collection again.
 First of all, Travis Leslie won the 2014 LKL Slam Dunk Contest by performing tremendous dunks.
 He also led Šiauliai to the 2013–14 Baltic Basketball League title and was named MVP twice: in the regular season and in the finals.
 Despite that, BC Šiauliai were eliminated in the LKL quarter-final again by the future finalist Neptūnas Klaipėda.
 Travis Leslie joined Lietuvos rytas Vilnius after this season and won the LKL Slam Dunk Contest again by dunking over Mercedes-Benz and Grigorij Khizhnyak.
 BC Šiauliai retained their BBL title by defeating BK Ventspils in the finals 2–0 during the following season.
 Second game, which was won 88–80, required OT.
 Gintaras Leonavičius was named MVP of the tournament.
 BC Šiauliai also recovered their LKF Cup bronze title that season.
 However, the 2014–15 LKL season playoffs ended early for them, after being eliminated in the quarter-final for the third straight season, this time – by Lietuvos rytas Vilnius 3–0.
 Following the end of the season, two BC Šiauliai players: Rokas Giedraitis and Julius Jucikas joined Rytas.

 On July 29, 2015, the club was invited to join the 2015–16 FIBA Europe Cup tournament, which is the alternative version of the 2nd tier European tournament Eurocup, organized by FIBA.
 Though, the team did not advance into the second stage of the FIBA Europe Cup due to the unfavorable points difference.
 On April 6, 2016, the team won their third BBL title in a row.
 In the LKL, the club lost a tough series to future finalist BC Neptūnas 1:3, despite strong efforts from the returning Rokas Giedraitis, who was loaned to the team by Lietuvos rytas.

-Decline and comeback (2016–present)
+Decline and the return of Antanas Sireika (2016–2023)

 The 2016–2017 season, however, became one of the worst nightmares in club history.
 Coach Petrauskas left the team, and was replaced by longtime former player and assistant coach Vaidas Pauliukėnas.
 The team also left the BBL, but participated in the BBL Cup tournament (finishing 4th).
 Due to poor financial situation, many players left the club, resulting in the team plummeting to the bottom of the LKL, and in the 2016–17 FIBA Europe Cup, where Šiauliai lost all 6 games.
 Longtime president Adomas Klimavičius resigned, and was replaced by former player Mindaugas Žukauskas.
 Financial problems and scandals plagued the team.
 Despite some improvement by the end of the season, in large part due to great performances by Martynas Echodas, Šiauliai still finished in last place in the LKL - the team's worst season in history.